epi2me-labs/wf-human-variation/README.md

 The workflow allows for calling of SVs using long-read sequencing data with [Sniffles2](https://github.com/fritzsedlazeck/Sniffles).
 The workflow will perform SV calling, filtering and generation of a report.
-Optionally, the workflow can also evaluate calls on HG002 against a truth set (provided the input data was aligned to HG19).
-The SV workflow takes an optional `--tr_bed` option to specify tandem repeats in the reference sequence --- see the [sniffles](https://github.com/fritzsedlazeck/Sniffles) documentation for more information.
+The SV workflow can accept a tandem repeat annotations BED file to improve calling in repetitive regions --- see the [sniffles](https://github.com/fritzsedlazeck/Sniffles) documentation for more information.
+The workflow will attempt to select an appropriate hg19 or hg38 TR BED but you can override the BED file used with the `--tr_bed` parameter.
 SVs can be phased using `--phased`.
 However, this will cause the workflow to run SNP analysis, as SV phasing relies on the haplotagged reads generated in this stage.

 ### 5. Modified base calling with modkit